The Birds (story): Plot

 Across the country massive flocks of birds gather, acting purposefully to force entry into buildings.
 A national emergency is declared, and people are told not to leave their homes.
 The news announcer states that the BBC will be going silent for the night and will resume broadcasting the next morning.

 Nat brings the family into the kitchen for safety, from where they can hear the muffled sounds of birds pressed together on the window sills, trying to force an entry.
-During dinner, they hear the sound of naval guns, and of aeroplanes overhead, followed by the sound of planes crashing as birds fling themselves against the propellors.
-Eventually the assault dies down, and Nat deduces that the birds will attack only when the tide is coming in.
+During dinner, they hear the sound of naval guns, and of aeroplanes overhead, followed by the sound of planes crashing as birds fling themselves against the propellers.
+Eventually the assault dies down.
+Nat deduces that the birds attack only when the tide is coming in.

 The next day, wireless broadcasts do not resume.
-The birds once again set upon the cottage, even forcing their way in down the chimney.
+The birds once again set upon the cottage, even forcing their way down the chimney.
 During a lull as the tide recedes, Nat and his family walk to Mr Trigg's farm to seek supplies.
-They pass piles of dead birds, with those still alive peering at them from afar.
-Finding nobody still alive at the farm, they gather supplies and return home.
-As the tide turns, the birds resume trying to smash their way in.
+They pass piles of dead birds, with those still living peering at them from afar.
+Finding the deceased and mutilated remains of Mr Trigg and his wife in the house and their farm hand Jim in the field, they gather supplies and return home, passing the dead postman and seeing no signs of life from the council houses in the village.
+As the tide turns, the birds resume their assault.
 Nat listens to the sound of splintering wood as the hawks concentrate their attack on the doors.
 He smokes his last cigarette, then throws the empty pack into the fire and watches it burn.